SoftwareMaintenanceEvolution/tutorial-1-ssebin/README.md

 - To familiarize myself with industry-standard practices and tools for sustainable software development and long-term stability.

 ### 🌷 Fun Fact
-- I have just been to the Day6 Concert and I'm still living in that moment.
+- I have just been to the Day6 concert and I'm still living in that moment.
 - 🐻🦊🐰🐶

 ### 🌟 Image that Represents Me